vivek-vishwanath/xv6/README.md

 The purpose of this lab is to have you explore how the kernel can enable user-space applications to build their own isolation and login systems through simple, minimal, low-level kernel interfaces.
-To accomplish this you will create a simple, but realistic user system, a file permission system, and a a user-space login system.
+To accomplish this you will create a simple (but realistic) user system, a file permission system, and a a user-space login system.

 We have provided primitive cryptographic tools for hashing and encrypting data.